aimms/how-to/Articles/310/310-integrate-gss-server-job.rst

     As an aside, the default of the option ``communicate_warnings_to_end_users`` makes sense if extensive error handling measures are not taken in the application.
     Best practice is still to add extensive checking and careful error catching to your application.

+#.
+The option ``Maximal number of warnings reported`` is switched to a high setting, for instance 1000.